-Other sustainable practices at Merridale Ciderworks include using no water on the orchard in July and August because they want to produce dry cider apples, and recycling all of their office and food waste through Cowichan Recyclists.
-This enterprising small business uses only sustainable transportation, such as bicycles with wagons or a small truck that runs on 100% bio diesel derived from waste vegetable oil collected here in the region 14.
+Other sustainable practices at Merridale Ciderworks include using no water on the orchard in July and August because we want to produce dry cider apples.
+This enterprising small business uses only sustainable transportation, such as bicycles with wagons or a small truck that runs on 100% bio diesel derived from waste vegetable oil collected here in the region.

-Janet and Rick are partnering with The Land Conservancy to continue to develop habitat in the orchards that is attractive to the native bees.
-The bee populations on the Island, and around the world, are in decline and it is not clear exactly what is causing the collapse of their colonies.
-Along with the TLC, Merridale Ciderworks is putting more focus on plant life that attracts bees, and to providing “nests” for the bees in the form of ceramic pots and tea pots.
+We've partnered with The Land Conservancy to continue to develop habitat in the orchards that is attractive to the native bees.
+Native pollinator populations are in decline so we've taken measures to focus on plant life that attracts bees, and to providing “nests” for the bees in the form of ceramic pots and tea pots.
 These beautiful nests will add to the whimsy and the magic of the orchard walk through the property.